 The aim of this study is to identify, describe and justify the methods and methodology used to address the research question.
-This paper, also will briefly explains and evaluate of underlying appropriate philosophical methodology applied, including considerations of epistemological and ontological nature.
-This evaluation will show why the particular position is relevant or appropriate to this research and how it will inform the nature and quality of the conclusion.
-Specifically, this study will be focus on selection of particular methods; data collection and analytical techniques evaluation, and explain how appropriate are for the research topic.
+The study also explains and evaluates appropriate philosophical methodology, including epistemology and ontology.
+This evaluation will show which particular position is relevant or appropriate to this research and how it will inform the nature and quality of the conclusion.
+In addition, this study will focus on data collection and analytical techniques, and explain how appropriate are for the research topic.
 Quantitative and qualitative research methods will be the heart of the study, both are important and the differences between qualitative and quantitative methods will be explored in depth.
-It also will address any kind of ethical problems implicit in the methodology and briefly explain how these issues can be.
+It also will address ethical issues.

-This paper will critically evaluate an existing literature on methods and methodology.
-Specially, it will focus in knowledge development and nature of the knowledge regarding to ‘Social innovation’ field.
-It is complex wide broad topic, involves various elements but the most important are people and resources (Mulgan et al., 2006).
+This study will critically evaluate an existing literature on methods and methodology.
+Specially, focusing in knowledge development and nature of the knowledge on the concept of ‘Social innovation’ despite the fact that It is complex and wide broad topic, involves various elements but the most important are people and resources (Mulgan et al., 2006).
 The purpose of the research is to understand how social innovation concept is understood?
 Is it desirable or feasible idea?
 Inherent in this exploration is an understanding of the questions shown in Table 1 (Appendix).
 This requires a very good strategy, clear approach, right techniques and methods, right procedures and ethicality.
 The major concern will be validity (Sapsford and Jupp, 1998) this means that, the design of the research will provide credible conclusion.

 Although, Social Innovation concept is straightforward component of the social science, especially sociology (Howaldt and Schwarz, 2010) it cannot be only investigated and indicated from the level of comprehension, but also be engendered and shaped in term of its social and societal preconditions, and repercussion.
 The role of social science in shaping and examine social innovation is an important issue in the international scientific discussion on social innovation.
 In this context it is complex and wide broad topic, therefore understanding research philosophy position is crucial (Easterby-Smith, 2008) because it can help to clarify research design (Blaikie, 1993; Hassard and Parker 1993; Easterby-Smith 2008; Saunders et al., 2009), indicate the limitations of particular approach and suggest how to adapt research design according to the constrains of different subject or knowledge structure (Easterby-Smith et al., (2008).
 However, Saunders et al., (2007) highlight the importance of understanding research philosophies in context of knowledge development, the way that individuals view the world has an impact on research quality and outcome.
 Ackroyd and Hughes (1992) argued that, philosophical guidance can never resolve the problems of social research.
 But on the other hand, Crotty (1998) explained that, philosophy has its own way of being interested in the world, its own problems to solve by its lights, and these are not those of empirical sociology.